 Just like sending a postcard, the content of any message sent through the web can often be read by intermediaries.
 Likewise, intermediaries require certain types of information about the message, such as the name and address of the recipient, to ensure it gets to its destination.
 We call this metadata — information about the conversation, such as who spoke to whom, and when they spoke.

-News organizations will typically accept ordinary phone calls, emails, or Twitter DMs for tips.
+News organizations will typically accept ordinary phone calls, emails, or social media DMs for tips.
 These channels are fine for many conversations, particularly sources who offer tips that are not sensitive, and whose identities don’t need to be concealed in publication.
 The issue with using these platforms to gather sensitive or confidential tips is they are not end-to-end encrypted, meaning that the service provider can eavesdrop on the conversation without any issue.
 Some simple chat tools (e.g., Signal) offer end-to-end encryption that can be easily accessible to less technical sources.

 However, even end-to-end encryption does not mean the participants in conversation are anonymous.
 If someone truly doesn’t want to be recognized in conversation with the newsroom — either by the newsroom itself, or intermediary service providers — they need to take extra precautions to be sure they don’t “out” themselves with a trail of metadata.